Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class1.md

 ## Integers and Bases Worksheet (15 min)

 ### Individual Work (10 min)
-Each person should fill out the _first two sections_ of [integers and bases worksheet](https://github.com/Make-School-Courses/CS-1.3-Core-Data-Structures/blob/master/Lessons/slides/NumberBasesWorksheet.pdf)
+Each person should fill out the _first two sections_ of [number bases worksheet]

 - Note that students should have 8 bits in your answer
 - Use subscripts to notate what base a number is in